 Do you see this error message when you start Firefox?

-That happens when the file (named places.sqlite) that stores your bookmarks and browsing history can’t be accessed by Firefox.
-This article covers two possible solutions.
+This error happens when a database file that stores bookmarks and browsing history (places.sqlite) and related site icons (favicons.sqlite) can’t be accessed by Firefox.
+This article covers possible solutions.

-If you don't see the error above, then you should try one of these articles instead:
+If you don't see the error above, try one of these articles instead:

 Table of Contents